lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst

    Then those channel mechanisms will be visualized on the morphology with the corresponding coloring for excitatory and inhibitory.

 #.
-If you have spines modeled as additional sections it is assumed that they are constructed from a single
+If you have spines modeled as additional sections, it is assumed that they are constructed from a single
    segment.
 They will also be correctly positioned and visualized on the morphology.